gbrrestoration/canonical-reefs/README.md

 ## Setup

-The location of project-specific datasets, specifically, the bathymetry data, needs to be defined by creating a `.config.toml` file inside the `src` directory.
+The location of project-specific datasets, specifically, the bathymetry data and GBRMPA Bioregions, needs to be defined by creating a `.config.toml` file inside the `src` directory.
 The options set in this file is unique to each user, and should not be committed to the repository.

 ```TOML
 [bathy]